madhuripujari95/IMDB-Sentiment-Analysis/README.md

 **Validating the Model Performance: **

 During the validation stage we pass the unseen data(Validation Dataset), trained model, and device details to the function to perform the validation run.
 This step generates a new encoded_sentiment value for the dataset that it has not seen during the training session.
 This is then compared to the actual encoded_sentiment, to give us the Validation Accuracy and Loss.
 This function is called in the run()
 This unseen data is the 30% of IMDB Dataset which was separated during the Dataset creation stage.
 During the validation stage the weights of the model are not updated.
 We use the generate method for generating new text for the summary.
 The generated validation accuracy and loss are logged to wandb for every 100th step and per epoch.
-Saving model
-Evaluation
-Compute Metrics - wandb

 **Comparison with the model using RobertaSequenceClassifier** - took us 6 hours to complete the fine tuning on a small_dataset of 1000 records, our model runs in 2 hours with the complete dataset.
-Add comparison stats

-Data Visualization:

-Model performance

-Add metrics from wandb - hyperparamaters

-Output logs:

-Older Approach:

-train :

-Eval:

-Any comparisons with other models online - maybe?

-Application of this project
-Further research and/or business opportunities Additions and improvements
-Most of the movie review is more than 512 long, using a longformer transformer will significantly increase the performance of this model